 Learn to speak Hawaiian with live instruction in our Virtual Classroom or study at your own pace with interesting audio, video, and textual lessons.

-ʻŌlelo Online offers video lessons about Hawaiian grammar and structure given in plain English language in a "pen and blackboard" format, with accompanying documentation.
+ʻŌlelo Online offers video lessons about Hawaiian grammar and structure given in plain English language in a “pen and blackboard” format, with accompanying documentation.
 There are also audio samples for absolute beginners, intermediate beginners, and budding Hawaiian language speakers.
 Listen to them to test your comprehension and practice your pronunciation.

 Described in the videos are the Hawaiian grammatical structures and their relationships to English grammar.
 You will also learn about Hawaiian culture and how the language carries cultural understandings which can help inform learners who may not be familiar with the Hawaiian culture or the “local” culture here in the Islands.